 Adults and Older People - overview

-In this section, we outline the needs of the adult population in Gloucestershire that might have an impact on future demand for social care.
+In this section, we outline the need of the adult population in Gloucestershire that might have an impact on future demand for social care.
 The aim is to bring together key evidence to support Gloucestershire County Council and our partner organisations in their understanding of potential social care needs of our most vulnerable adults in the County.

 Since the introduction of the Care Act 2014, as well as identifying need, local authorities are required to identify individual’s strengths – personal, community and social networks – and to maximise those strengths.
 This will enable people to achieve better outcomes, thereby meeting their needs and improving or maintaining their wellbeing.
 The section on Strengths-based analysis provides a baseline understanding of the strengths of the local adult population as well as adult social care service users.
 The Community Theme on Inform Gloucestershire also looks at other characteristics within the population such as Social Capital and Community Assets that may mitigate any needs.